hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 * **`scripts/`**: This folder will contain the scripts that you use to run analyses at different points in the workflow.

-* **`logs/`**: It is important to keep track of the commands you run and the specific pararmeters you used, but also to have a record of any standard output that is generated while running the command.
+* **`logs/`**: It is important to keep track of the commands you run and the specific parameters you used, but also to have a record of any standard output that is generated while running the command.

 Let's create a directory for our project by changing into `rnaseq` and then using `mkdir` to create the five directories.